Scholarships and Other Summer Support

-NYU students who demonstrate financial need may be eligible for a NYU Summer Scholarship.
-There is currently no application for Summer Financial Aid as of Feb 28, 2020.
-For NYU scholarship, students must enroll in at least 6 credits during the summer sessions by March 25th for priority consideration.
+NYU undergraduate students may be eligible for a NYU Summer Scholarship and will be reviewed automatically with no additional application required.
+Students can review information about Summer Financial Aid on NYU's Office of Financial website.
+For NYU Summer Scholarship, eligible students must enroll in at least 1 credit during the summer sessions, and scholarships are awarded based on the number of registered credits up to a maximum amount.
 New York State residents may also be eligible for TAP (Tuition Assistance Program) or New York State Aid for Part-Time Study (APTS) grants.

 The Benjamin A. Gilman International Scholarship program offers study abroad scholarships to U.S. undergraduate students who are currently receiving a Pell Grant as part of their tuition package.
 This federally-sponsored scholarship provides up to $5,000 for a semester, summer or academic year program and is available only to U.S. citizens and nationals.

 Visit NYU's Gilman Scholarship Information page to learn more about eligibility, deadlines, and the application process.
 The Office of Global Programs hosts info sessions and advising hours throughout the semester, for more details please email firstname.lastname@example.org.

 Students looking for additional funding for their studies abroad should be aware that scholarships are available through many organizations outside of NYU.
 Please keep in mind that NYU does not administer these scholarships and has no authority to award funding through these programs, alter scholarship application deadlines, or adjust application requirements, but our students have received funding through these programs in the past.
 Visit the External Scholarships page for more information.